elenderg/PAL-1000/instruções de compilação.md

 `Destroy the source files.`

-18. And now, the "fragment" type, that makes use of all those tags we put back earlier:
+18. And now, the "_fragment_" type, that makes use of all those tags we put back earlier:

 `A fragment is a thing with`